THEOplayer/documentation/theoplayer/getting-started/01-sdks/03-ios/00-getting-started.md

 ### Usage

-After initialising your `THEOplayer` instance, it's time to initialise the integration and pass it to the `THEOplayer` instance:
+After initializing your `THEOplayer` instance, it's time to initialize the integration and pass it to the `THEOplayer` instance:

 ```swift
 let imaIntegration = GoogleIMAIntegrationFactory.createIntegration(on: self.theoplayer)